Sorapointa/Sorapointa/sorapointa-core/README.md

 ```

 The first parameter of `CommandNode` is `CommandEntry`, the companion object we declared before.
-The second parameter is a high-order function, used to construct an command instance.
+The second parameter is a high-order function, used to construct a command instance.

 Register a list of commands: